nathanchance/android-kernel-clang/README.md

 2. Fixing Qualcomm specific drivers to compile with Clang
 3. Fixing warnings that come from code in mainline
 4. Fixing warnings that come from code outside of mainline

+You should pick the commits that I have committed (nathanchance).

 Additionally, there are fixes for: